Monday- black bean burritos

 cheese, dried basil, and 2 cloves garlic.
 Cover the bottom of a medium casserole dish

-with tomato sauce, then add a layer of pasta, layer of cottage cheese mixture, and then start over
+with tomato sauce, then add a layer of pasta, layer of cottage cheese mixture, and then start over ending with tomato sauce.
+Top it off with mozarella and parmesan cheese.
+Cover with aluminum

 foil and bake at 350 for about 30 minutes.
 Remove foil and bake an additional 10-15 min.